2023 Most Popular Teaching English or French Bachelor's Degree Schools in Ohio

 The colleges and universities below are the most popular for English or French majors pursuing a bachelor's degree.

 Our analysis found Ohio State University - Main Campus to be the most popular school for teaching English or French students who want to pursue a bachelor’s degree in Ohio.
-Ohio State is a fairly large public school located in the city of Columbus.
+Ohio State is a very large public school located in the city of Columbus.

 Women make up 75% of the English or French majors at the school.